base-jumper/base-jumper/docs/circuits/Supply.md

 Supply::Status get_status()
 ```
 *Gets the status of the supply.*
-`Supply::Status_Ok` if supply is functioning normally.
+`Supply::Status::Ok` if supply is functioning normally.
-`Supply::Status_OverloadShutdown` indicates an overload fault occured and the supply has shutdown to protect itself.
+`Supply::Status::OverloadShutdown` indicates an overload fault occured and the supply has shutdown to protect itself.

 ``` cpp
 void reset_status()